 As a Cayman Islands exempted company, we are not obliged by the Companies Law to call shareholders' annual general meetings.
-Our amended and restated memorandum and articles of association provide that we may (but are not obliged to) in each year hold a general meeting as our annual general meeting.
+Our sixth amended and restated memorandum and articles of association provide that we may (but are not obliged to) in each year hold a general meeting as our annual general meeting.

 Shareholders' annual general meetings and any other general meetings of our shareholders may be convened by a majority of our board of directors or our chairman.
-Advance notice of at least seven days is required for the convening of our annual general shareholders' meeting and any other general meeting of our shareholders.
-A quorum required for a general meeting of shareholders consists of at least one shareholder present or by proxy, representing not less than one-third of the votes attaching to the issued and outstanding ordinary shares in our company entitled to vote at general meetings.
+Advance notice of at least seven calendar days is required for the convening of our annual general shareholders' meeting and any other general meeting of our shareholders.
+A quorum required for a general meeting of shareholders consists of one or more shareholders present in person or by proxy, or, if a corporation or other non-natural person, by its duly authorized representative, representing not less than one-third of all votes attaching to all issued and outstanding ordinary shares in our company entitled to vote at general meetings.